unspecifier/quizzler/src/markdown/nha-practice-1.md

 ## Question 24 of 100
 A billing and coding specialist should add a modifier in which of the following scenarios?

-- ✅ Abilateral procedure was performed.
+- ✅ A bilateral procedure was performed.
 > Bilateral procedures are indicated with modifiers.
 - ❌ The procedure was cancelled.
 > Cancelled procedures are not coded, so they do not require modifiers.